Erect In The Pew: Stop Wearing Leggings For Jesus!

 It kind of got… awkward, though.
 Let me explain.

 I had a day of orientation during which 4 of us were crammed into a greasy back room and forced to watch Micheal Jordan preach the joys of teamwork while he had his arm around Ronald McDonald.
 Next to me, sat my best guy friend, Jay, who I was completely in love with, and with whom I had just spent a sleepless weekend on his living room floor rescuing Zelda and ridding Hyrule of evil forces.
 We were pretty inseparable, and so he got a job with me.
 On my other side sat a Ronald McDonald look-a-like, and I know you think I am exaggerating, but I am not.
-The man had a red ‘fro, freckled face, braces with bright neon blue and pink elastics on them and the kicker: he walked with a cane… because he actually needed one.
+The man had a red bush for hair, freckled face, braces with bright neon blue and pink elastics on them and the kicker: he walked with a cane because he actually needed one.
 I felt my heart flutter when he leaned in to crack a joke about the shine on Jordan’s head.
-I had a thing for weirdos.
+I had a thing for people who stood out.

 So there I was.
 Sandwiched in between the man I loved and a man who made my heart go funny, dressed in polyester and golf tournament swag.
 They would never notice me…

 By the end of the first month of flipping Big Macs, I was dating red bush, getting jealous phone calls, glances and remarks from Jay, and I had a marriage proposal, I shit you not, from my tubby 30-year-old manager, who promised that if I said yes, he would promptly buy me a house and a Baby Blue 1967 Shelby.
 The Shelby was tempting…

 So things got… awkward.
 And I stopped going.
 And I got fired.

 I walked away with a whole new understanding of men, though.
 No matter what you’re wearing; no matter how you look, their dip stick is like a divining rod for taco, like a rigid Irish setter on a duck hunt pointing directly at Daffy.